 Just paste that example into a new document (Ctrl-N for new document, Ctrl-Shift-V to paste without formatting), select it with your mouse, then go to the Insert tab and select Quick Parts.
 On that menu, choose Save Selection to Quick Part Gallery.
 Name it and click OK to save.
 From here on out, all you have to do to drop that text into a document is return to the Insert tab, click Quick Parts, and click that selection in the list.
 If that’s text you recycle frequently, the time you save using Quick Parts can add up.

-Deborah Savadra (@Legal Office Guru, which specializes in helping legal professionals learn Microsoft Office features like Flagging Outlook Emails for follow-up and Using Outlook Rules & Alerts.
-Follow her on Twitter @legalofficeguru.) is editor and chief blogger at
+Deborah Savadra (@legalofficeguru) is editor and chief blogger at Legal Office Guru, which specializes in helping legal professionals learn Microsoft Office features like Flagging Outlook Emails for follow-up and Using Outlook Rules & Alerts.

 Download our free guide “Fat Stacks: How Much Does It Cost to Start a Law Firm?” by Jared Correia, here.

 Get really good ideas every day: Subscribe to the Daily Dispatch and Weekly Wrap (it’s free).
 Follow us on Twitter @attnyatwork.